What is a Building Survey (Level 3) or Full Structural Survey?

-When it comes to buying a home, there are three main types of surveys which can be explored.
+When it comes to buying a home, there are two main types of surveys which can be explored.
 Here we compare the main types of survey, including the building survey and homebuyers survey to help you choose which survey you need.

 Q. Do surveyors look in cupboards?